The Indian banking industry has become an example for the pace at which it is growing over the past decade or so.

 United Payments Interface (UPI) and Bharat Interface for Money (BHIM) launched by the government was an important milestone not just for the banking system but the entire country.
 Innovation and popularity of digital payments are resulting in greater digital banking transactions.

-UPI is a payment method which allows transfer of money anytime without the need to enter bank details every time we transact.
+UPI is a payment method which allows the transfer of money anytime without the need to enter bank details every time we transact.
 UPI and BHIM are economical ways of money transfer, making us free of cash.

 As we are moving towards a cashless economy, we see a rising number of ATMs in our country.
 Implementation of electronic payment system such as NEFT, ECS, RTGS, Mobile banking, Debit cards, Credit Cards has become very common with every Indian bank.